Merry Christmas and let’s pack on the pounds!

 So who cares about putting a few extra pounds on over Christmas?
 It’s only once a year.
 We all should be concerned because each pound is a higher risk.
 The problem with the United States is the holiday season primarily consists of nearly two months of celebrating that starts Thanksgiving and continuing until the beginning of January.
 If you celebrate the whole time, you will pack on the pounds.

-But a bit of smart damage control won’t spoil the festive spirit and may reduce your weight gain and help keep you from spiraling out of control as you enter the New Year.
+The bottom line: A bit of smart damage control won’t spoil the festive spirit and may reduce your weight gain and help keep you from spiraling out of control as you enter the New Year.
+Bood choices and prevent weight gain and smaller portions can help also.
 Let the feast begin and enjoy the family!